jamesbvaughan/jamesbvaughan.com/content/_index.md

+---
+title: James Vaughan
+description: James Vaughan's personal website
+---

-hey i'm james
+i'm james

-welcome to my website
+thanks for coming to my website

 it's where i post [things that i write](/blog)

+i'm glad you found it

-i hope you enjoy your time here
+and i hope you enjoy your time here

-thanks for coming